TiredGui/UntitledFNFEngine/README.md

 same goes for *Lua Scripts*, comment out or delete the line with `LUA_ALLOWED`, this and other customization options are all available within the `Project.xml` file

 ## Credits:
+PLEASE IF YOU USE THIS ENGINE FOR A MOD/FORK PLEASE CREDIT (＃°Д°)

 ### Psych Engine
 * Shadow Mario - Psych Programmer